-When you think of Thanksgiving and traditions, classic Green Bean Casserole is one of the tops on the list.
-Ever since I was a kid, we would have it EVERY Thanksgiving.
+When you think of Thanksgiving and traditions, a classic Green Bean Casserole recipe is one of the tops on the list.
+Ever since I was a kid, we would have it every Thanksgiving.
+Love it or hate it, it’s now a Classic side dish for the Holidays.

 I used fresh green beans in this recipe and they are pretty easy to find this time of year.
-The stem ends get pinched off and the beans are blanched for 5 minutes then cooled in an ice water bath.
-If you would prefer, quality frozen green beans could be used.
-Just thaw them and there is no need to blanch them.
-Add the thawed beans to the mushroom béchamel per the instructions.
-You would also need to cut back on the time in the oven.
-15 to 20 minutes would be enough to heat up the casserole.
+The stem ends get pinched off and the beans are blanched for 5 minutes and then cooled in an ice bath.

 The flour for thickening gets thrown into the pot next along with a few sprigs of fresh thyme for flavor.
 Stir this in and let cook for 1 or 2 minutes to get rid of the flour taste.
 Some of the flour will stick to the bottom of the pot but that will be easily removed once the liquids are added.